ThecherryOntop/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 5. A function that changes all lowercase to a string of uppercase

 6. A function that capitalizes all words in a string"

+7. A function that encodes a string into 1337